 Gantt and Timeline View

-In addition to "Levels shown," "Filters," and "Rows displayed" -- shown in the Gantt and Timeline Views as "Bars plotted," Gantt and Timeline have a few more View Settings options you should be aware of.
+In addition to "Levels shown," "Filters," "Grouped By" and "Rows displayed" (which we covered in the Table view section above), Gantt and Timeline views offer a few more view settings options:

 Date fields